guilhermeabel/design-patterns/README.md

 🤝 Mediator
 🎯 Strategy

-### :sparkles: Contributions are welcome and encouraged. :pencil:
+### :sparkles: Contributions are welcome and encouraged